a guide for creative business owners

 Think of it this way: You are a rancher.
 You’re holding an iron brand wrought in the shape of your ranch’s logo.
 In front of you is a cow.
 The act of placing your red-hot brand on your cow’s booty is branding.

+See?
 The brand is the thing.
-The branding is the action, the work that makes the thing possible.
+The branding is the action.

 With businesses, though, it becomes a little more complex.